-I am a lecturer in the School of Language Studies and Applied Linguistics at CCCU.
+I am a senior lecturer in the Centre for Language and Linguistics at CCCU.

-My main research interest is in language teaching materials
+My main research interest is in language teaching materials, particularly language teaching coursebooks.

 Title of my PhD: It's a Question of Questions: A taxonomy of reading question-types and an investigation into these question-types accompanying the reading activities in global ELT coursebooks